bluesky/bluesky-queueserver/docs/source/cli_tools.rst

 +++++++++++++++++++++++++++++++

 Queue Server may execute plans using IPython or plain Python.
-In IPython mode, the worker process is starting an IPython kernel.
-This group of parameters is used to configure this IPython kernel.
+In IPython mode, the worker process is creating an IPython kernel each time the environment is opened.
+The following group of parameters is used to configure the IPython kernel.
 If the IPython mode is not enabled, then the parameters are ignored.

 - ``--use-ipython-kernel`` - enables IPython mode.
 This parameter may take values ``ON`` or ``OFF``.
 If IPython mode is not enabled (default), then the remaining parameters in this group are ignored.
-- ``--ipython-dir`` - The path to IPython root directory, which contains profiles.
+- ``--ipython-dir`` - the path to IPython root directory, which contains profiles.
 Overrides IPYTHONDIR environment variable.
 - ``--ipython-matplotlib`` - Default Matplotlib backend, typically 'qt5'.
 The parameter have the same meaning and accepts the same values as --matplotlib parameter of IPython.
   The value is passed directly to IPython kernel.

-The optional parameters ``--ipython-kernel-ip``, ``--ipython-connection-file``, ``--ipython-connection-dir``, ``--ipython-shell-port``, ``--ipython-iopub-port``, ``--ipython-stdin-port``, ``--ipython-hb-port``, and ``--ipython-control-port`` set connection parameters for the kernel.
-If the connection file name is set, the kernel will read connection parameters from the file.
+The following parameters are used to configure the IPython kernel connection:
+``--ipython-kernel-ip``, ``--ipython-connection-file``,
+``--ipython-connection-dir``, ``--ipython-shell-port``, ``--ipython-iopub-port``,
+``--ipython-stdin-port``, ``--ipython-hb-port``, and ``--ipython-control-port``.
+If fixed connection name is set, the connection parameters will persist between restarts of the environment.
+It allows the client applications, such as Jupyter console, to automatically reconnect to the kernel once the environment is closed and opened again.
 If the file does not exist, the kernel creates a new file.
-If specified connection 0MQ port numbers do not match the port numbers in the connection file, then the connection file is overwritten with the new port numbers.
-Using the fixed connection file allows clients to automatically reconnect to the kernel when the environment is reopened.
+If specified connection parameters do not match the parameters in the config file, then the connection file is overwritten with the new port numbers.

 .. _start_re_manager_console_output: